 At Helen Keller International, we dedicate ourselves to reducing malnutrition by providing low-cost vitamin and mineral supplements to millions of the most hard-to-reach, deeply vulnerable people around the world, and by encouraging people and communities to make simple and inexpensive changes to their food production and consumption that collectively result in saving the sight and lives of millions of people worldwide.

 - Helen Keller International’s Vitamin A Supplementation program has helped reverse the devastation caused by vitamin A deficiency.
-Last year alone, HKI helped deliver over 85 million capsules to save the sight and lives of children in Africa and Asia by providing them twice-yearly treatments of vitamin A at a cost of just $1.00 per child per year.
+Last year alone, HKI reached 50 million children in Africa and Asia by providing them twice-yearly sight and lifesaving treatments of vitamin A at a cost of just $1.00 per child per year.

-- HKI's Homestead Food Production creates nutritional self-sufficiency for small communities in Africa and Asia-Pacific through the establishment of thousands of women-tended Homestead Food Production gardens.
-The program created 190,000 jobs last year for women in poorer households in the rural areas of Bangladesh, Nepal, Cambodia and the Philippines.
+- HKI's Homestead Food Production creates nutritional self-sufficiency for small communities in Africa and Asia through the establishment of thousands of women-tended Homestead Food Production gardens.

 - Helen Keller International’s Food Fortification and Biofortification programs provide communities and families with more nutritious foods, enabling people to live healthier lives.

-- In response to Niger’s food crisis in 2005, HKI began to integrate programs for Managing Acute Malnutrition, using the community-based management of acute malnutrition (CMAM) model, into ongoing child survival and malnutrition prevention programs.
+- HKI integrates programs for Managing Acute Malnutrition, using the community-based management of acute malnutrition (CMAM) model, into ongoing child survival and malnutrition prevention programs.
 This program has since been expanded to Burkina Faso and Mali.